marcos-carceles/arantxa-morcillo/content/portfolio/splintered.md

 +++
-image = "img/portfolio/splintered/splintered-gallery-01.jpg"
 draft = false
 date = "2017-01-15T20:20:06+01:00"
-title = "Splintered"
+title = "SS/15 Splintered"
+image = "/img/portfolio/splintered/splintered-gallery-01.jpg"

 showonlyimage = false

-weight = 1
+weight = 4

-galleryprefix = ""
 galleryfolder = "img/portfolio/splintered"
-gallerythumbnail = ""
 +++

 Text above the more tag will appear on both the card and as the page first paragraph.